MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

 ### init & multiple init & convenience init | constructors:
+Swift has automatic initializer creation on the fly and they are called default initializer.
+Primary initializer is that which is explicitly mentioned.

 `init(...){}` called designated initializer, it fully initializes all props of that class and calls superclass initializer (if any).

 https://docs.swift.org/swift-book/documentation/the-swift-programming-language/initialization/